-Child Development Specialization Certificate

-Describe (below) the process by which the need for the new program or certificate was identified.

-Along with the summary, delineate the parties that have endorsed the new program such as

-Advisory Board, Faculty, and/or Ad Hoc Committees.
+List new program or certificate.
+Child Development Specialization Certificate Describe (below) the process by which the need for the new program or certificate was identified.
+Along with the summary, delineate the par ties that have endorsed the new program such as Advisory Board, Faculty, and/or Ad Hoc Co mmittees.
 Submit Minutes of meetings and endorsements along with this form.

-The need for the certificate was identified as a result of the Department of Early Learning's Career Pathway initiative for professional development and career advancement in Early Childhood Education.
-It was requested in April 2018 that State Colleges consider developing or adopting certificates to enhance early childhood educators' opportunities to move through the Tiers of credentials, and provide opportunities for recognition of achievement prior to completion of the AS.
-This has been endorsed by ECE faculty and staff.

-The needs analysis consisted of consideration of existing courses being gathered into a certificate to create a ladder for students that is consistent with the request from the Office of Early Learning.

-Provide a summary of the Salary Levels that graduates of this Program can expect to make.
+Pathway initiative for professional developm Education.
+It was requested in April 2018 th certificates to enhance early childhood educ s a result of the Department of Early Learning's Career nent and career advancement in Early Childhood at State Colleges consider developing or adopting cators' opportunities to move through the Tiers of ecognition of achievement prior to completion of the AS. staff.
+Provide a summary of the Program needs a inalysis. on of existing courses being gathered into a certificate to nt with the request from the Office of Early Learning.
+Provide a summary of the Salary Levels tha t graduates of this Program can expect to make.
 Students can earn between \$9.00/hour and \$20.00/hour following completion of the certificate.

-Briefly describe the existing resources available needed to implement this new program.

-Courses and faculty are in place and can accommodate the potential students pursuing the certificate.
+Briefly describe the existing resources avail lable needed to implement this new program.
+Courses and faculty are in place and can acc commodate the potential students pursuing the certificate.
 Courses will be offered online and blended supported through eLearning.

-Briefly describe the additional resources needed to implement this new program.

-Documentation of completion of the certificate and recognition on the transcript will be necessary.
-An increase in the number of students participating in graduation may result.
+Briefly describe the additional resources ne eeded to implement this new program. • cate and recognition on the transcript will be necessary.
+An increase in the number of students partie cipating in graduation may result.
+Briefly describe any Program Accreditation required for this program.
+None currently Briefly describe any Industry Certification a completion this program. vailable for student to take during or following This supports students' work towards an Flo orida Advanced Early Care and Education Credential.
+Project (below) the average enrollment for core courses.
+22 Describe (below) how this projection was d letermined.

-None currently

-Briefly describe any Industry Certification available for student to take during or following completion this program.

-This supports students' work towards an Florida Advanced Early Care and Education Credential.

 Courses are currently being taught annually and that is their average enrollment each year.
 Some courses are offered each semester.

-List (below) similar programs or certificates at other colleges and universities.
+List (below) similar programs or certificates s at other colleges and universities.
+This certificate is a part of the statewide ECE F framework It is offered at Broward College the College